 Add .jar package into the project. (in this example, the name of the JAR package is “word-count-1.0.jar”):

 add jar word-count-1.0.jar;

 Run “-jar” command on MaxCompute console:

 select * from wc_out;

-- If other resources are used in java program, make sure to add ‘-resources’ parameters.
-For more information about jar commands, please see Jar Commands.
+If other resources are used the in java program, you must add ‘-resources’ parameters.
+For more information about JAR commands, see Jar Commands.